pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       and 5989(HTTPS)].
                                       (EnvVar:
                                       PYWBEMCLI_SERVER).
-      -N, --name NAME                 Name for the connection(optional, see --server).
-If this option exists and the server option does not exist pywbemcli
+      -N, --name NAME                 Name for the connection.
+If this option exists and the server option does not exist pywbemcli retrieves the connection
-                                      attempts to retrieve the connection
-                                      information from the connections file.
-If
+                                      information from the connections file
+                                      (pywbemcliservers.json).
+If the server
-                                      the server option exists that is used as the connection definition with the name
+                                      option and this option does not exist --server is used as the connection
+                                      definition with  "default" as the name.This
-                                      "default".
-This option and --server are
+                                      option and --server are mutually exclusive
-                                      mutually exclusive.(EnvVar: PYWBEMCLI_NAME).
+                                      except when defining a new server from the command line(EnvVar: PYWBEMCLI_NAME).
       -d, --default_namespace NAMESPACE
-                                      Default Namespace to use in the target WBEMServer if no namespace is defined in the subcommand(EnvVar: PYWBEMCLI_NAME)
+                                      Default Namespace to use in the target WBEM server if no namespace is defined in a subcommand(EnvVar: PYWBEMCLI_NAME)
                                       []Default: root/cimv2].
       -u, --user USER                 User name for the WBEM Server connection.